-These white boys paradoxically think they are being “kind” to Richard by stating that, if Richard would have been picked up by any other boys, he would have surely been beaten or even killed.
-But Richard recognizes that these white boys are no better than other, more violent groups.
-The danger of growing up in the segregated, Jim Crow South is not always the immediate danger of physical destruction; it is also the much more unnerving idea that, at any moment, an African American can make a mistake that could cost him his life.
+These white boys paradoxically think they are being kin to Richard by stating that, if he would have been picked up by any other boys, he would have surely been beaten or even killed.
+Richard recognizes that these white boys are no better than other, more violent groups.
+The danger of growing up in the segregated, Jim Crow South is not always the immediate danger of physical destruction; it is also the much more unnerving idea that, at any moment, a black person can make a mistake that could cost them their life.
 Richard cannot stand living this way, in constant fear.

-Another evening when is making deliveries on his bike Richard is pulled over by a white cop—the cop tells Richard to tell his boss not to send him on errands “in white neighborhoods at night.”
+Another evening when is making deliveries on his bike, Richard is pulled over by a white cop, who tells Richard to tell his boss not to send him on errands “in white neighborhoods at night.”
 Finally, Richard’s white boss calls him in and asks why Richard doesn’t “joke and laugh” like the other black employees.
 When Richard responds that “there isn’t much to smile about,” the man fires him, afraid of and angered by his “impudent” attitude toward white authority.

 Here, Richard has not done anything wrong—in fact, he is simply doing his job, making a delivery in a white part of town.
 But the police also participate in the de facto separation of whites and blacks, making Richard feel that he is not welcome even to ride through a neighborhood inhabited by white families.

-Griggs’ character is the closest to what might be called an “Uncle Tom” figure, or one who, as in Stowe’s novel, attempts to put on a façade of cheerfulness in front of white society, in order to gain their favor.
-But Griggs is more practical than Stowe's Uncle Tom—he believes that, in order to survive in the South, an African American man must absolutely behave diplomatically toward white authority.
+Griggs’s character is the closest to what might be called an “Uncle Tom” figure, or one who, as in Stowe’s novel, puts on a façade of cheerfulness in front of white society, in order to gain their favor.
+But Griggs is more practical than Stowe's Uncle Tom—he believes that, in order to survive in the South, a black man must behave diplomatically toward white authority.
 It is not an issue of ideals, but rather of tactics; Griggs wants to make sure he can continue earning money, supporting himself, and protecting himself and his family, and is willing to betray his own dignity to do so.

-Griggs tells Richard, after several more days have passed, that he has arranged the job with Crane, and that Richard will be paid five dollars a week—for Richard, a large sum.
+After several more days have passed, Griggs tells Richard that he has arranged the job with Crane, and that Richard will be paid five dollars a week—for Richard, a large sum.
 Richard meets with Crane, who seems reasonably polite, and Crane introduces Richard to the two white assistants who grind the lenses, Pease and Reynolds.
 Richard is tasked with keeping the shop tidy and running errands.

-Richard believes he has had a stroke of good luck, and that, because Crane is a northerner, he might be more willing to explain to Richard the ins and outs of the optometry trade.
-These high hopes later lead to the feeling of total despair, on Richard’s forced withdrawal from the job.
+Richard believes he has had a stroke of good luck, and that because Crane is a Northerner, he might be more willing to explain to Richard the ins and outs of the optometry trade.
+These high hopes later lead to a feeling of despair on Richard’s forced withdrawal from the job.

-The memoir contains, in the background, a series of hints as to how African Americans are to refer to whites.
-Whites are always in a position of authority, therefore they are always “sir” or “madam.”
-And in the workplace, whites are always superior to African Americans, therefore it would be considered highly informal and irregular for Richard to call Mr. Pease “Pease.”
-But Pease also knows that Richard would never do this, and uses this naming “etiquette” as a means of picking a fight with Richard.
+The memoir contains a series of hints as to how black people are expected to refer to whites.
+Whites are always in a position of authority, so they are always “sir,” “Miss,” or “Mr.” Likewise in the workplace, whites are always superior, therefore it would be considered highly informal and irregular for Richard to call Mr. Pease “Pease.”
+Pease also knows that Richard would never do this, but uses this naming “etiquette” as a means of picking a fight with Richard.

 Crane is a character who, though sympathetic with Richard’s situation, does little actually to help him.
-Instead of firing Pease and Richard and hiring two men, perhaps African Americans, who would deal more willingly with Richard, Crane instead tells Richard that his life is difficult, and does nothing to change the status quo at the shop.
-This was the way that Jim Crow laws allowed white authority in the South to perpetuate itself—because no single white person felt fully responsible for the horrors of that system, and therefore no white people agitated for its change.
+Instead of firing or even just chastising Pease and Richard, Crane instead tells Richard that his life is difficult, and does nothing to change the status quo at the shop.
+This was the way that Jim Crow laws allowed white authority in the South to perpetuate itself—because no single white person felt fully responsible for the horrors of that system, and therefore few white people agitated for its change.